mjdominus/util/README.md

     items that are added to the current selection, and numbers with prefixed `!` marks, which are removed from the current selection.
     Any number of such items can be entered at once, sepearated by whitespace.
+Ranges such as '12-23' are allowed.  '*' is an abbreviation for all the items on the current page.

     An empty line, or a line that ends with `!`, terminates the prompting.
-If an input line ends with `?`, the list of currently-selected items will be printed before the next prompt;
+If an input line contains a single `?`, the list of currently-selected items will be printed before the next prompt;
-    if it ends with `??` the menu will be redisplayed, with selected items marked.
+    if it contains `??` the menu will be redisplayed, with selected items marked.

     If the number of items is large, lines containing `j` or `n` move